ceisammodes/DRed-MD/README.md

 ## Create Ensemble

 ### Create ens - `src/sample_and_ens/create_ensemble.py`
 After running Tully Surface Hopping (TSH) trajectories the `create_ensemble.py` script can be used to create an `ensemble` object in the form of a pickle binary file.
-The `Ensemble` class contains `Trajectory` class for each trajectory in the selected folder, and each Trajectory contains `Frame` classes which represents the molecular data at each timestep.
+The `Ensemble` class contains a `Trajectory` object for each trajectory in the selected folder, and each ``Trajectory` class contains a `Frame` object which represents the molecular data at each timestep.

 ***_Example_***.
-Given 100 trajectories of 600 steps, after running the `create_ensemble.py`, the binary file will contain an `ensemble` object containing 100 `trajectory` object and each trajectory object will contain 600 `frame` objects which will contain data like:
+Given 100 trajectories of 600 steps, after running the `create_ensemble.py`, the binary file will contain an `ensemble` object containing 100 `trajectory` objects and each trajectory object will contain 600 `frame` objects which will contain data like:
 - geometry
 - velocities
 - kinetic energy